We would like for all to have a good time dancing !

 To help your fellow dancers have a good time, please keep the following in mind.:

-- There is no smoking in the building.
+- NO SMOKING in the building.

-- Avoid any accessories that may snag or injure a partner such as belt buckles, long necklaces, big rings, or brooches.
+- SNAGED: Avoid any accessories that may snag or injure a partner such as belt buckles, long necklaces, big rings, or brooches.

 - Food and beverages should be kept off the dance floor.
 O.k. at the sidelines where there is usually a table nearby to place food and drinks.

-- On the dance floor, the line of dance is counterclockwise around the perimeter of the floor (Waltz, Foxtrot and many other dances move along a line of dance in the perimeter of the dance area.
+- LINE OF DANCE: On the dance floor, the line of dance is counterclockwise around the perimeter of the floor (Waltz, Foxtrot and many other dances move along a line of dance in the perimeter of the dance area.
 The stationary dances ( East Coast, West coast swing, Balboa/Swing, Salsa, cha-cha, etc. ) towards the center of the line of dance.
 Be aware of other peoples’ areas of dance.

-- Aerials and choreography should be avoided on the social dance floor, particularly when the floor is crowded.
+- GYMNASTICS: Aerials and choreography should be avoided on the social dance floor, particularly when the floor is crowded.
 Aerials require training by a qualified instructor and should only be attempted by individuals who have had proper training.

-- Shoes: Street shoes of any kind is not recommended, because they carry dirt, grease, grits and other things not good for the floor finish.
-Please wear smooth soled shoes or shoes specifically made for dancing
+- SHOES: Street shoes of any kind is not recommended, because they carry dirt, grease, grits and other things not good for the floor finish.
+Please wear smooth soled shoes or shoes specifically made for dancing.

-- If you have any comments or suggestions, please tell the dance manager.
+- SUGGESTIONS: If you have any comments or suggestions, please tell the dance manager.
 We welcome suggestions or concerns.
 Contact LetsSwingNJ@gmail.com